-[11] Although the Complainant's written submission indicates that they take issue with the City's determination that the vacant land value of the subject property is \$220 per sf [C1, p.
-9], the Complainant did not make this argument at the hearing or provide evidence to support a different vacant land value.
-Rather, the Complainant took the position that the City was wrong in treating the subject property as vacant land to determine the assessed value of the property, because doing so resulted in an assessment that exceeds the market value of the property.
-The Complainant believes that the proper approach to valuation of the subject property is the income approach, which is the approach that was used to value the other 4/7 of Aberdeen Market occupied by Candela Restaurant.
+[6] The Complainant advised the Board early on in the hearing that they do not take issue with the City's determination that the vacant land value of the subject property is \$220 per sf.
+Rather, the Complainant takes the position that the City was wrong in treating the subject property as vacant land and using that number to determine the assessed value of the property, because doing so resulted in an assessment that exceeds the market value of the property.
+The Complainant believes that the proper approach to valuation of the subject property is the income approach.

-[12] In the Complainant's view, by treating the land as vacant and without improvements the City used the "highest and best use" value of the subject property without first considering the test that must be applied before a highest and best use value may be considered.
-The Complainant argued that the highest and best use for a property must be legally permissible, physically possible, financially feasible, and maximally productive.
+[7] In the Complainant's view, by treating the land as vacant the City used the "highest and best use" value of the subject property without first considering the test that must be applied before a highest and best use value may be considered [C1, p.
+10].
+The Complainant argued that the highest and best use for a property must be legally permissible, physically possible, financially feasible, and maximally productive [C1, p.10].
 The Complainant's position is that by failing to go through the highest and best use analysis, the City has failed to prove that the highest and best use of the subject property is vacant land.

-[13] The subject property is a vacant retail property the owner is actively trying to lease [C1, p.
-21].
-The Complainant believes that the recent renovations and upgrades to the subject property undertaken by the owner with the intention to lease out space in the building, supports their contention that the highest and best use of the subject property is as a retail property.
-The Complainant argued that the subject property should be assessed in the same way as Candela Restaurant was, which was the on the basis of the typical retail income generated by B class stand alone retail properties in the Beltline District.
-The Complainant took the Board through its calculations for valuing the subject property using the income approach on Exhibit C1, page 17, using the same rent rate of \$30 per sf used by the City for Candela Restaurant.
+[8] The subject property is a retail property and has been used as such for a substantial period of time.
+The Complainant believes that the recent renovations and upgrades to the subject property undertaken by the owner [C1, pp. 22-23], with the intention to lease out space in the building [C1, pp. 19-20], supports their contention that the highest and best use of the subject property is its current use as a retail property.
+Accordingly, the Complainant argued, the subject property should be assessed on the basis of the typical retail income generated by B class stand alone retail properties in the Beltline District.
+The Complainant took the Board through its calculations for valuing the subject property using the income approach on Exhibit C1, page 17, and the supporting documentation found on Exhibit C1, pp. 80-112.